 Both Louisiana and Mississippi claim the Magnolia as their official state flower.

-Size: 18″ x 24″ Support: Stretched canvas Description: A realistic painting of an African bull elephant.
+Size: 18″ x 24″ Support: Stretched canvas Description: A realistic painting depicting the wildlife of Africa.
+This specific animal is an African bull elephant.
 This painting sold to a private art collector in North Carolina.

 Artist Comments: As an artist I’m always looking for good reference photos to paint from.
 Taking lots of photos myself is one way I get them.
 Others like to give me their photos to use as well.
 Using resources like this to paint from is something many artists do when they paint.
 Other artists like to paint on location, but will still take a photo of the scenery to take home with them.
 They use them to finish up their painting when they are back in their studio.